-CLICK HERE This course is designed to give students an introduction to the accounting concepts for small and medium sized businesses.
+Students an introduction to the accounting concepts for small and medium sized businesses.
 Students will perform the bookkeeping functions that involve analysis of business transactions, journalizing and posting, performing, and analyzing financial statements (balance sheets, income statements).
 Guest speakers from local banks, credit unions, and tax agencies will present throughout the year to provide insight into potential careers in accounting.